akshunangare15/Social-Media-Project-/readme.md

 - The response body should contain a JSON representation of a list containing all messages posted by a particular user, which is retrieved from the database.
 It is expected for the list to simply be empty if there are no messages.
 The response status should always be 200, which is the default.

-# Further guidance

-Some classes are already complete and SHOULD NOT BE CHANGED - Integration tests, Model classes for Account and Message, a ConnectionUtil class.
-Changing any of these classes will likely result in the test cases being impossible to pass.

-The .sql script found in src/main/resources is already complete and SHOULD NOT BE CHANGED.
-Changing this file will likely result in the test cases being impossible to pass.

-You SHOULD be changing the SocialMediaController class to add endpoints to the StartAPI method.
-A main method in Main.java is also provided to allow you to run the entire application and manually play or test with the app.
-Changing that class will not affect the test cases at all.
-You could use it to perform any manual unit testing on your other classes.

-You SHOULD be creating and designing DAO and Service class to allow you to complete the project.
-In theory, you could design the project however you like, so long as the functionality works and you are somehow persisting data to the database - but a 3-layer architecture is a robust design pattern and following help you in the long run.
-You can refer to prior mini-projects and course material for help on designing your application in this way.

-Please refrain from using a 'try-with-resources' block when connecting to your database.
-The ConnectionUtil provided uses a singleton, and using a try-with-resources will cause issues in the tests, or for any situation where you try to access the database again after the resource has been closed.

-# Good luck!